 Cassandre Beaugrand is one of short-course triathlon’s most promising young stars, with her medal at the Tokyo Olympics a testament to her burgeoning potential.

-Having graced ITU events with her effortless style since 2012, the French athlete’s stock has steadily risen over recent years, and she has established herself as a shining light of triathlon in her home country.
+Having graced ITU events with her effortless style since 2012 as a Youth, the French athlete’s stock has steadily risen over recent years, and she has established herself as a shining light of triathlon in her home country.

 Born in Livry-Gargan in May 1997, Beaugrand was immersed in sport from an early age, with her mother a runner and her father coaching at her hometown athletics club.
 After dabbling in several athletic events, including pole vaulting, she settled on triathlon as she combined her passion for both swimming and running.